 Republic has incurred and could in the future incur significant expenses related to environmental matters, including those arising from environmental compliance activities and remediation resulting from the historical waste management practices at Republic facilities.
-The reserve created as of December 31, 2023 and 2022 to cover probable environmental liabilities, as well as compliance activities amounts to U.S.\$2.5 million, and U.S.\$2.5 million respectively.
-The reserve includes the direct costs of remediation efforts and the costs of post-remediation follow-up The short- and long-term portions of the environmental reserve as of December 31, 2023 and 2022 for U.S.\$1.0 and 1.5 million respectively, are included in other accounts payable and short-term accumulated liabilities and long term liabilities, respectively, in the consolidated statement of financial position.
+The reserve created as of December 31, 2024 and 2023 to cover probable environmental liabilities, as well as compliance activities amounts to U.S.\$2.5 million, and U.S.\$2.5 million respectively.
+The reserve includes the direct costs of remediation efforts and the costs of post-remediation follow-up The short- and long-term portions of the environmental reserve as of December 31, 2023 and 2022 for U.S.\$1.0 and 1.0 million respectively, are included in other accounts payable and short-term accumulated liabilities and long term liabilities, respectively, in the consolidated statement of financial position.

-In December 2023, the Environmental Protection Agency imposed a U.S.\$700,000 civil penalty on Republic, payable in three equal installments, in connection with violations of the Clean Water Act at its Lorain and Canton facilities in Canton, Ohio.
+In December 2023, the Environmental Protection Agency imposed a U.S.\$700,000 civil penalty on Republic Steel, payable in three equal installments, in connection with violations of the Clean Water Act at its Lorain and Canton facilities in Canton, Ohio.
+Although these facilities are no longer operational, the civil penalty relates to activity prior to the 2023 shutdown.
 The civil penalty has been recorded as of December 31, 2023.

-In a related Final Judgment and Consent Order signed on December 20, 2023 between the EPA and Republic, Republic certified that (i) it has completed the administrative orders on consent ("AOCs") issued by the EPA, which include, among others, Republic submitting for EPA approval a plan for compliance with its NPDES permit, eliminating all unauthorized discharges, providing confirmation monitoring to ensure the unauthorized discharges have ceased, increasing monitoring and reporting, and submitting a stormwater corrective action plan; (ii) the Lorain Facility will remain idle with no current plans to resume activities; and (iii) the Canton Facility is permanently shut down with no intention to reopen.
+In a related Final Judgment and Consent Order signed on December 20, 2023 between the EPA and Republic, Republic certified that (i) it has completed the administrative orders on consent ("AOCs") issued by the EPA, which include, among others, submitting for EPA approval a plan for compliance with its NPDES permit, eliminating all unauthorized discharges, providing confirmation monitoring to ensure the unauthorized discharges have ceased, increasing monitoring and reporting, and submitting a stormwater corrective action plan; (ii) the Lorain Facility remains idle with no current plans to resume activities; and (iii) the Canton Facility has remained non-operational, with no intention to resume operations.